MarkJaco/Household-insurance-detection/README.md

     sudo yum install mesa-libGL -y

 ## Run Code
-To run the streamlit code within a Cloud9 instance use:
+To run the streamlit code locally:

-    streamlit run app.py --server.port=8080 --server.address=0.0.0.0
+    streamlit run app.py

 ## In Depth Explaination
 After uploading a video to analyse there are two modes to choose from, selectable by a streamlit sidebar.